lesterpereira/INFM600/README.md

 ----------------

-   I thank the Howard County Data Portal (https://data.howardcountymd.gov) for hosting and allowing use of the Age_Restricted_Homes, Parks and Floodplains dataset
+   I thank the Howard County Data Portal (https://data.howardcountymd.gov) for hosting and allowing use of the vAge_Restricted_Homes, Parks and Floodplain dataset

 ----------